TeejMcSteez/goUp/README.md

 Portions of this project were generated with the assistance of AI tools.
 All generated code was reviewed and modified by the author.

-## Note About TLS

-This project is soely focused on HTTP, routes, and the logic.
-A reverse proxy is recommended to handle TLS errors for servers that are HTTPS that one wants to test.

-This seperates the concern for this codebase and reduces binary size as well as offloads the work of handling HTTPS to projects that are much more qualified.

 ## Example services.yml

 The database path is specified by `db_path` as well as the `db_max_size` which is in the format <number><size> (Ex: 1gb, 20mb, 40kb,etc.) the minimum size is rougly 64KB as the database writes in WAL mode so when running it uses a WAL, SHM, and DB file for operation.